aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/password-protect-archive-traditional-password/_index.md

 ```

 ## Step 1: Open the Resource Directory

-Begin by specifying the path to the resource directory where your document is located.
+Identify the directory that holds the files you want to archive.
+This path will be used when creating the ZIP stream.

 ## Step 2: Create Archive with Traditional Password

-Next, create an archive and apply traditional password protection to it.
-This ensures that the contents are encrypted with the specified password.
+Now we’ll create the archive and **add password to zip** using `TraditionalEncryptionSettings`.
+The password `"p@s$"` is just an example; replace it with a strong secret of your choice.

 ```csharp
 //ExStart: PasswordProtectArchiveWithTraditionalPassword